DeZarrus/DeZarrus321/README.md

 # DeZarrus321
 *Definition Of Personal Expression*

-# This site is about embarcing and showcasing your art and expressing eho you are as a person.
+# This site is about embarcing and showcasing your art and expressing who you are as a person.

 1.I enjoy creating graphic designs